Questions and answers: the sale of MD Financial Management (MD)

-Why did the CMA decide to sell MD Financial Management?
+Why did the CMA decide to sell MD?

-MD is not a cooperative or a publicly-traded company.
-The CMA is the owner.
-The CMA Board of Directors will be establishing a separate board to invest and steward the proceeds of this sale.
+The CMA Board of Directors will be establishing separate boards to invest and steward the proceeds of this sale.

 Why was Scotiabank selected?

 With its track record for philanthropy and community support, and its commitment to building on MD’s successes, Scotiabank was the best fit with MD clients and the CMA’s 2020 vision.